 Investors should factor in financing terms, entitlement hurdles, and existing regulations when assessing assets.
 Assume moderate rent growth in short.

-• Household growth averaging 1.1% yearly as echo boomers enter rental pool
+- Household growth averaging 1.1% yearly as younger generations enter the rental pool

 Recent Articles and Multifamily Report See Tighter Lending Threatens Los Angeles Market Momentum